kwur/new-kwur-site/_posts/2010-09-20-stack-sessions-blood-pony.md

 ---
 <div class="pf-content">
   <p>
     On September 11, 2010 St. Louis band <a href="http://www.myspace.com/thebloodpony">Blood Pony</a> joined us in the studio for a live performance in our Stack Session series.
-Check out this video of their song &#8220;We Are Lost.&#8221; Listen to the whole session <a href="http://kwur.bandcamp.com/album/blood-pony-stack-session">here.</a>
+Check out this video of their song “We Are Lost.”
+Listen to the whole session <a href="http://kwur.bandcamp.com/album/blood-pony-stack-session">here.</a>
   </p>

   <p>